Skip to content

 The Compounding Loop

 The critical feature of the Genius process is that it is a loop, not a sequence.
-Your results from each cycle become the Current state of your next cycle.
+The results from each cycle become the Current state of the next cycle.

 This creates a compounding effect: